UstDoesTech/ust-blog/databricks-posts/output/01_deploydatabricks-appsfrom-git-repositories-beta/linkedin_post.md

 ---

-Attention data enthusiasts! 🚀 Have you heard about the new Beta feature on Databricks?
-Now, deploy apps directly from Git repositories without uploading files to the workspace.
-Say goodbye to manual file transfers and streamline your workflows!
-Try it out now and let us know what you think. #Databricks #GitIntegration #DataDeployment #AIML #BigData
+A Databricks feature announcement, unpacked.

+In our ongoing pursuit of seamless data workflows, we're thrilled to announce the beta release of DeployDatabricks apps directly from Git repositories.

+This new feature allows you to configure a repository for your app and deploy from any branch, tag, or commit without uploading files to the workspace.

+Imagine being able to manage your data applications as code, reducing error-prone manual steps and streamlining deployments.

+DeployDatabricks apps directly from Git repositories (Beta) is a significant leap forward for any team looking to elevate their data workflows.
+But what does this mean in practice?

 ---